bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 important distinction to make is that it is the _controller_, not the view, where information is collected.
 The view should just display that information.
-By default, view templates are written in a language called eRuby (Embedded Ruby) which is processed by the request cycle in Rails before being sent to the user.
+By default, view templates are written in a language called eRuby (Embedded Ruby) which is processed by the request cycle in Quails before being sent to the user.

 To create a new controller, you will need to run the "controller" generator and